prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ## 1.2 Technical Challenges in PTM Analysis

 The analysis of post-translational modifications (PTMs), such as phosphorylation, presents significant analytical challenges due to the low abundance, or substoichiometry, of modified peptides.
 Typically, phosphorylated peptides represent less than 1–5% of the total peptide population ([10.1186/1477-5956-4-15](https://doi.org/10.1186/1477-5956-4-15)).
-Additionally, phosphopeptides generally exhibit poorer ionization efficiency in mass spectrometry-based proteomics compared to non-modified peptides, further complicating their detection and quantification ([10.1021/acs.jproteome.0c00613](https://doi.org/10.1021/acs.jproteome.0c00613)).
+Additionally, phosphopeptides generally exhibit poorer ionization efficiency in mass spectrometry-based proteomics compared to non-modified peptides, further complicating their detection and quantification.
 This low abundance and challenging ionization behavior necessitate specialized experimental workflows and computational strategies to achieve accurate quantification ([10.1016/j.mcpro.2024.100754](https://doi.org/10.1016/j.mcpro.2024.100754)).

 A key analytical challenge is distinguishing genuine changes in PTM levels, due to altered kinase activity or signaling states, from changes caused by altered protein abundance ([10.1016/j.mcpro.2022.100477](https://doi.org/10.1016/j.mcpro.2022.100477); [10.1016/j.mcpro.2023.100708](https://doi.org/10.1016/j.mcpro.2023.100708)).
 Without proper correction, this confounding factor can lead researchers to misinterpret PTM data, incorrectly attributing higher phosphorylation signals solely to increased modification efficiency or pathway activation, rather than to elevated protein expression ([10.1039/c5mb00024f](https://doi.org/10.1039/c5mb00024f)).
 Controlling this confounder is critical to discern rapid, signaling-driven phosphorylation events from slower, transcriptionally or translationally regulated changes in protein abundance.